- About Us

 Data Source(s): National Interagency Coordination Center, Southwest Coordination Center

 The National Interagency Coordination Center at the National Interagency Fire Center produces seasonal wildland fire outlooks each month.
-The forecasts (Figure 14) consider observed climate conditions, climate and weather forecasts, vegetation health, and surface-fuels conditions in order to assess fire potential for fires greater than 100 acres.
-They are subjective assessments, that synthesize information provided by fire and climate experts throughout the United States.
+They are subjective assessments that synthesize information provided by fire and climate experts throughout the United States.
+The forecast (Figure 14) considers observed climate conditions, climate and weather forecasts, vegetation health, and surface-fuels conditions in order to assess fire potential for fires greater than 100 acres.

 Southwest Climate Outlook Staff